-Basis of presentation: Financial statement presentation follows the recommendations of FASB Accounting Standards Codification (ASC) Topic 958, Not-for Profit Entities.
-Under ASC 958, the Office is required to report its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets and permanently restricted net assets.
+Basis of presentation: The accompanying financial statements are presented using the accrual basis of accounting in accordance with U.S. GAAP.
+The financial statement presentation follows the recommendations of the Financial Accounting Standards Board (FASB) in its FASB Accounting Standards Codification (ASC) Topic 958, Financial Statements of Not-for-Profit Organizations.
+Under ASC 958, the Office is required to report information regarding its financial position and activities according to two classes of net assets: net assets without donor restrictions and net assets with donor restrictions.